team-ok/switch-video-quality/readme.txt

 = I don't want to use Switch Video Quality with a certain post type.
 How can I remove it from the admin screen of that post type? =

 There's a filter hook for doing that.
-Copy the following code into your functions.php and change the content of the `$to_be_excluded` array with the registered names of the post types you want to exclude:
+Copy the following code into your functions.php and replace the content of the `$to_be_excluded` array with the registered names of the post types you want to exclude:

     add_filter('svq_exclude_post_types', 'custom_svq_exclude_post_types');